 Data on Rural Hospitals

 This table includes (1) all hospitals currently located in a rural area and (2) rural hospitals that have closed since 2005.
 Financial data are only shown if the hospital filed a Medicare Cost Report in 2012 or later.
 Financial data shown are from the Medicare Cost Reports available as of January 2023.
 (The same data are shown in the map on the main page.)

 Average Margins show the profitability of the hospital during the three most recent years for which Cost Reports are available.
-(In most cases, the averages are based on 2017-2019 data).
+(In most cases, the averages are based on either 2018-2020 or 2017-2019 data).
 Year-by-year data are shown in Trend in Rural Hospital Margins.

 Many small rural hospitals have a positive total margin despite incurring losses on patient services because they receive local tax revenues or state grants that offset the losses.
 If these other sources of revenue were to decrease or be terminated, the hospital would no longer have revenues sufficient to cover its costs.

 Additional details on the methodology are available in the Methodology section.